 At 18 years old she left school, married and moved to

 Auckland, New Zealand.
 The following year her daughter Polina

 University where she has studied Psychology.
 Anna still

 By 2016 Anna believed she had gained enough life experience

 and maturity to have something meaningful to express publicly

 in her art.
 From late 2016 she began to exhibit and work as a

 In 2017 she has had the following achievements.
 She won the

 as well as a Merit Award in the New Artist Category at the

 the 2017 Kumeu Art Awards; and the Merit Award (Professional)

 her other paintings made competition finals.

 During 2018 Anna won the Edinburgh Award at the Edinburgh Realty Premier Art Awards (Dunedin), and the Peoples Choice Award at the 2018 MRI National Youth Art Awards.
 She was awarded 1st Place in the Acrylic Category at the Franklin Arts Festival, as well as winning a Merit Award (Abstract) at the Royal Easter Show (Auckland).
 She was selected as a finalist in the 2018 Peters Doig Marlborough Art Awards, the Craigs Aspiring Art Prize 2018, the Impressions National Art Awards 2018, the ILT Art Awards 2018, as well as the Kumeu Art Awards 2018.
 In June at the 2018 NZ Art Show held in Wellington, Anna work was in such demand that she sold out of the entire stock of 12 paintings she had brought to the show.
-By the end of 2018 Anna was represented the Art Lounge NZ in Tauranga.
+By the end of 2018 Anna was represented the Art Lounge NZ in Tauranga and Wanaka Fine Arts.